NatalieKilhamn/3d6constitution/docs/corpus/5_combat.md

 5.9 If a character’s initiative drops to 0, they are disoriented or flat-footed; they're uncertain about the quick events and momentarily distracted.
 This is a dangerous state: it allows opportunity attacks against the character (as if they dropped their guard) and disallows reactions.
 It also gives a penalty die to re-orienting rolls.

 5.10 When some of the characters have the advantage of surprise, the initial initiative can be skewed to represent this.
 A prepared attacker triggering their ambush at the opportune moment might get an advantage die to their initiative, or forgo the roll and use their wits+20.
-Conversely, completely flat-footed victims might get a penalty die or even have their initiative set to 0, which means that their first rounds are necessarily lost in re-orienting.
+Conversely, completely flat-footed victims might get a penalty die or even have their initiative set to 0, which means that their first round is most likely lost to re-orienting.

 5.11 Henchmen and other NPC lackeys don’t roll an initiative of their own; instead, they always have an initiative score of 1.
 However, if they are part of a clear chain of command, they can be ordered to act by a superior: they will then act at the initiative value of the command instead of their own.
 If a character with a “proper” initiative roll follows a command, they do it in addition to their regular action, but in return pay initiative points like an ordinary reaction.

+<details><summary markdown="span">Click for history and notes</summary>
+It would seem to follow from this that such henchmen and NPC lackeys cannot take other reactions, such as defending with a shield.
+If this is true, perhaps they should get e.g. a +2 to AC from using a shield instead.
+</details><br/>

 5.12 Monsters and NPC have a morale score ranging from 2–12.
 The following guidelines are used to figure out morale scores:
  * 2: traitorous, pressured into service, forced into service but no risk of enforcement